About Osteopathy

 What is Osteopathy?

-Osteopathy is a form of manual health care that provides a unique system of diagnosis and treatment by appreciating the importance of the structural integrity of the body on people’s overall health and well-being.
 In addition to conventional medical assessments and tools used for diagnosis, Osteopaths assess patients from a mechanical, functional, and postural standpoint.
 This is achieved by static and functional movement observations, using their hands to move and palpate the joints and tissues of body, and special orthopaedic tests.
-This approach provides osteopaths with a unique understanding of what area(s) of the body may be causing or contributing to a patients’ complaint.
+This approach provides osteopaths with a unique understanding of what area(s) of the body may be causing or contributing to a person's complaint.

-Osteopaths work within the allied health setting and form part of a team approach to healthcare, working well alongside professionals such as GP’s, sports doctors, exercise physiologists, physiotherapists, psychologists, personal trainers and so on.
+Osteopaths work within the allied health setting and form part of a team approach to healthcare, working well alongside professionals such as GP’s, sports doctors, pain specialists, exercise physiologists, physiotherapists, psychologists, personal trainers and so on.

 How are Osteopaths trained?

 Osteopaths study anatomy, physiology, biochemistry, and pathology in addition to learning how to examine the musculoskeletal, cardiovascular, respiratory, abdominal, and neurological systems.
-During their 5-year degree they learn an array of manual treatment techniques to accommodate the variety of people and their presenting complaints.
+During their degree they learn an array of manual treatment techniques to accommodate the variety of people and their presenting complaints.

 • Lower back pain, disc injuries, sciatica

-• Neck pain, headaches, trapped nerves
+• Neck pain, headaches

 • Sinus congestion and pain